-NDCO continued to push the atmospheric envelope with 2002’s Going Under Killed By Wonder, recorded in Korhonen’s studio and mixed by skilled track-tweaker Alex Oana.
-Still melancholic and featuring a more focused guitar sound, Going Under Killed By Wonder’s lyrics are heavily influenced by loss and longing.
-The album’s staying power may rest in its unique sonic fingerprint, making it hard to place in a specific decade.
+The band continued to push the atmospheric envelope with 2002’s Going Under Killed By Wonder, recorded in Korhonen’s studio and mixed by skilled track-tweaker Alex Oana.
+Featuring a more focused guitar sound, the lyrics bore the mark of band relationships that had failed.

 Before going silent, NDCo placed tracks on compilation record Unsung Heroes and one from Velvet Blue Music, sharing stages with national bands such as Switchfoot and PFR.

 The last two songs of Going Under Killed By Wonder signaled what was to come, unbeknownst to the band.
 “Sweet Sweetly” and “Seem Too Simple” conclude the album on a decidedly sparse and acoustic note, resting more specifically on Law’s voice.
 The next release from Law, The Phoenix, would begin with a thematic nod to his past with NDCo in the opening track “Here Underwater.”